University of Lucknow: History

 The resolutions of the first Conference together with the recommendations of the sub-committees as confirmed at the second Conference were laid before a meeting of the Allahabad University on 12 March 1920, and it was decided to appoint a sub-committee to consider them and report to the Senate.
 The report of the sub-committee was considered at an extraordinary meeting of the Senate on 7 August 1920, at which the Chancellor presided, and the scheme was generally approved.
 In the meantime the difficulty of incorporating the Medical College in the University had been removed.
 During the month of April 1920, Mr. C.F. de la Fosse, the then Director of Public Instruction, United Provinces, drew up a Draft Bill for the establishment of the Lucknow University which was introduced in the Legislative Council on 12 August 1920.
 It was then referred to a Select Committee which suggested a number of amendments, the most important being the liberalising of the constitution of the various University bodies and the inclusion of a Faculty of Commerce; this Bill, in an amended form, was passed by the Council on 8 October 1920.
-The Lucknow University Act, No. V of 1920, received the assent of the Lieutenant-Governor on 1 November and the Governor-General on 25 November 1920, establishing the University of Lucknow.
+The Lucknow University Act, No. V of 1920, received the assent of the Lieutenant-Governor on 1 November 1920 and the Governor-General on 25 November 1920, establishing the University of Lucknow.
 Following this, the Canning College was merged into the University, integrating its resources and legacy into the broader educational framework.

+GN Chakravarti, Pro-Vice-Chancellor of Banaras Hindu University, was appointed the first Vice-Chancellor of Lucknow University on 16 December 1920.
+The first academic session began in July 1921, first examinations were held in April 1922 and the first convocation was held in October 1922."The Temple of learning, the foundation of which we have laid, should draw teachers from all parts of the world inspired by the sacred mission of bringing wisdom where there is ignorance, light where there is darkness, and peace where there is strife.
+This was the old ideal of the university and must ever remain the true ideal of a living University."

+— Gyanendra Nath Chakravarty, First Vice-Chancellor of Lucknow University, during his speech on the passing of the Lucknow University Act in 1920, in the Legislative Council.

 The Court of the University was constituted in March 1921, with the first meeting held on 21 March 1921, presided over by the Chancellor.
 The other university authorities, including the Executive Council, Academic Council, and various faculties, were established in August and September 1921.
 Statutory and non-statutory committees and boards were formed over time.